blacksenator/fbcallrouter/README.md

 ## Release notes

 Instead of just one website, **up to three online directories are now queried** whether the number is listed as spam.
-**Unfortunately, two of them do not offer an interface and can therefore only be queried via screen scarping.
-If the providers make changes to the websites and errors occur as a result, please open an issue here so that the coding can be adapted to the changed websites immediately!**
+Unfortunately, two of them do not offer an interface and can therefore only be queried via screen scraping.
+If the providers make changes to the websites and **errors occur as a result, please open an issue here so that the coding can be adapted to the changed websites immediately!**

+In addition, a reverse search has now been implemented via the [Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/) website.

-If you already use an older version be aware that the **structure of the configuration file maybe differ** (see config.example.php).
+If you already use an older version be aware that the **structure of the configuration file differ** (see [`config.example.php`](/config.example.php)).

 ## Preconditions